-The University of North Carolina at Pembroke is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master's degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of The University of North Carolina at Pembroke.
+The University of North Carolina at Pembroke is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master’s degrees.
+Questions about the status of The University of North Carolina at Pembroke may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 DEPARTMENT OF ART

 The Department of Art at UNCP was granted an associate membership in the National Association of Schools of Art and Design (NASAD) in 2012.
 UNCP is one of only five NASAD-accredited institutions in North Carolina.

 SCHOOL OF BUSINESS

 The School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB International) in 2013.
 AACSB accreditation differentiates business and accounting programs from those at other institutions in terms of quality, rigor, and relevance.
 Only five percent of business schools worldwide are accredited by AACSB international.
 This accreditation requires the business faculty demonstrate that they (1) meet rigorous professional and academic standards; (2) deliver a strong business curriculum that is informed by both theoretical and practical knowledge; and (3) continually assess the effectiveness of student learning.